?. and ? null-conditional operators (C# and Visual Basic)

 int? length = customers?.Length; // null if customers is null Customer first = customers?; // null if customers is null int? count = customers??.Orders?.Count(); // null if customers, the first customer, or Orders is null

-The last example demonstrates that the null-condition operators are short-circuiting.
-If one operation in a chain of conditional member access and index operation returns null, then the rest of the chain’s execution stops.
-Other operations with lower precedence in the expression continue.
-For example,
+The null-conditional operators are short-circuiting.
+If one operation in a chain of conditional member access and index operations returns null, the rest of the chain’s execution stops.
+In the following example,

-Another use for the null-condition member access is invoking delegates in a thread-safe way with much less code.
+Another use for the null-conditional member access is invoking delegates in a thread-safe way with much less code.
 The old way requires code like the following:

 var handler = this.PropertyChanged; if (handler != null) handler(…);

 The new way is thread-safe because the compiler generates code to evaluate